Anna of Austria, Queen of Sweden, Queen of Poland

 Anna’s husband Sigismund III Vasa, King of Sweden, King of Poland; Credit – Wikipedia

 Antonius Possevinus, the papal envoy to Sweden suggested that Sigismund’s wife should come from the Habsburg dynasty.
-Pope Gregory XIII gave his approval to the idea of a marriage alliance between the Habsburgs and Sweden, and Anna of Austria was chosen as the prospective bride.
+Pope Gregory XIII approved the idea of a marriage alliance between the Habsburgs and Sweden, and Anna of Austria was chosen as the prospective bride.
 Possevino visited the court of Karl II, Archduke of Austria in Graz, and obtained a portrait of Anna to bring to Sweden.
 After another marriage possibility for Anna came to naught, and Holy Roman Emperor Rudolf II decided that marriage to Sigismund would be the match for Anna that would best benefit the Habsburg dynasty, the marriage was settled.
 In April 1592, the betrothal of Anna of Austria and Sigismund III Vasa, King of Poland, was formally celebrated in the Imperial Court in Vienna.
 A proxy wedding was held in Vienna on May 4, 1592, after which Anna and her mother traveled to Krakow, Poland.
 On May 31, 1592, at Wawel Cathedral in Kraków, Poland, Anna married Sigismund and was crowned Queen of Poland.

 Anna and Sigismund’s only surviving child Prince Ladislaus Vasa, aged about ten years old; Credit – Wikipedia

 Anna and Sigmund had five children but only one, Ladislaus Vasa, who succeeded his father as King of Poland and Grand Duke of Lithuania, survived childhood.
-Similarly, Ladislaus Vasa had five children from his two marriages but none of them survived childhood.
+Similarly, Ladislaus Vasa had five children from his two marriages but none survived childhood.

 On November 17, 1592, Sigismund’s father Johan III, King of Sweden, Grand Duke of Lithuania died and Sigismund was granted permission by the Polish legislature to claim his inheritance as the rightful King of Sweden.
 In 1594, Anna accompanied her husband to Sweden, where she and her husband were crowned King and Queen of Sweden at Uppsala Cathedral in Uppsala, Sweden on February 19, 1594.
 The Catholic Sigismund promised to recognize Lutheranism as Sweden’s state religion.
 However, many were suspicious of Sigismund’s promise to uphold Lutheranism when a papal nuncio was in the coronation procession.
 Anna and Sigismund had to leave their nine-month-old daughter Anna Marie in Poland as collateral for their return.
 Anna was pregnant and she feared that she would be forced to do the same in Sweden if she gave birth during her time in Sweden.
 Anna gave birth to a daughter Katarina on April 19, 1594.
 Katarina’s christening was celebrated with great festivity, however, she died on May 15, 1594.

 When Anna and Sigismund returned to Poland in July 1594, Sigismund’s uncle Karl, Duke of Södermanland and the council were to govern in his absence.
 Because of the religious differences, Sigismund did not want to give his uncle and the council full government power.
 He appointed some council members who favored the Roman Catholic Church and who would receive orders directly from him.
 In 1595, the Riksdag (legislature) gained control of the Swedish government and appointed Karl, Duke of Södermanland Regent of Sweden.
 As Queen of Poland, Anna acted as a confidant to her husband Sigismund.
-She advised him on dealing with the Polish noble factions and on foreign policy.
+She advised him on dealing with the Polish noble factions and foreign policy.
 Anna had no interest in maintaining Sigismumd’s personal union between Catholic Poland and Protestant Sweden.
 However, long before the situation was resolved, Anna died, aged 24, on February 10, 1598, due to birth complications during the birth of her sixth child, who also died.
 She was buried in South Ambulatory Crypt at Wawel Cathedral in Kraków, Poland.

 The coffin of Anna, Queen of Sweden is in the back on the left; Credit – Wikipedia